Historical reliability of the Acts of the Apostles: Textual traditions

-Like most New Testament books, there are differences between the earliest surviving manuscripts of Acts.
-In the case of Acts, however, the differences between the surviving manuscripts are more substantial than most.
+Like most New Testament books, there are significant differences among the earliest surviving manuscripts of Acts.
+In the case of Acts, the differences between the surviving manuscripts are especially substantial.
 Arguably the two earliest versions of manuscripts are the Western text-type (as represented by the Codex Bezae) and the Alexandrian text-type (as represented by the Codex Vaticanus and the Codex Sinaiticus which was not seen in Europe until 1859).
-The version of Acts preserved in the Western manuscripts contains about 6.2-8.5% more content than the Alexandrian version of Acts (depending on the definition of a variant).
+The version of Acts preserved in the Western manuscripts contains about 6.2–8.5% more content than the Alexandrian version of Acts (depending on the definition of a variant).

-Modern scholars consider that the shorter Alexandrian text is closer to the original, and the longer Western text is the result of later insertion of additional material into the text.
+Modern scholars contend that the shorter Alexandrian text is closer to the original, and the longer Western text is the result of later insertion of additional material into the text.

 A third class of manuscripts, known as the Byzantine text-type, is often considered to have developed after the Western and Alexandrian types.
 While differing from both of the other types, the Byzantine type has more similarity to the Alexandrian than to the Western type.
 The extant manuscripts of this type date from the 5th century or later; however, papyrus fragments show that this text-type may date as early as the Alexandrian or Western text-types.
-The Byzantine text-type served as the basis for the 16th century Textus Receptus, produced by Erasmus, the first Greek-language printed edition of the New Testament.
+The Byzantine text-type served as the basis for the 16th century Textus Receptus, produced by Erasmus, the second Greek-language printed edition of the New Testament.
 The Textus Receptus, in turn, served as the basis for the New Testament in the English-language King James Bible.
 Today, the Byzantine text-type is the subject of renewed interest as the possible original form of the text from which the Western and Alexandrian text-types were derived.

 Historicity

 The debate on the historicity of Acts became most vehement between 1895 and 1915.
 Ferdinand Christian Baur viewed it as unreliable, and mostly an effort to reconcile Gentile and Jewish forms of Christianity.
 Adolf von Harnack in particular was known for being very critical of the accuracy of Acts, though his allegations of its inaccuracies have been described as "exaggerated hypercriticism" by some.
 Leading scholar and archaeologist of the time period, William Mitchell Ramsay, considered Acts to be remarkably reliable as a historical document.
 Attitudes towards the historicity of Acts have ranged widely across scholarship in different countries.

-According to Heidi J. Hornik and Mikeal C. Parsons, "Acts must be carefully sifted and mined for historical information."
+According to Heidi J. Hornik and Mikeal C. Parsons on biographical information on Paul, "Acts must be carefully sifted and mined for historical information."
+In terms of biographies of Paul, scholars generally prefer Paul's account over that in Acts, though recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.
+However, Roman historians have generally taken the basic historicity of Acts as granted.

+In terms of general historiography, scholars of antiquity generally see Acts as containing historical information even by standards used to evaluate hellenistic historiography.